felixlu/awesome-stars/README.md

 - [jachinlin/geektime_dl](https://github.com/jachinlin/geektime_dl) - 把极客时间装进 Kindle
 - [carltongibson/django-template-partials](https://github.com/carltongibson/django-template-partials) - Reusable named inline partials for the Django Template Language.
 - [pytransitions/transitions](https://github.com/pytransitions/transitions) - A lightweight, object-oriented finite state machine implementation in Python with many extensions
-- [block/goose](https://github.com/block/goose) - Goose is a developer agent that operates from your command line to help you do the boring stuff.
 - [qodo-ai/qodo-cover](https://github.com/qodo-ai/qodo-cover) - Qodo-Cover: An AI-Powered Tool for Automated Test Generation and Code Coverage Enhancement! 💻🤖🧪🐞
 - [reflex-dev/reflex](https://github.com/reflex-dev/reflex) - 🕸️ Web apps in pure Python 🐍
 - [lk-geimfari/mimesis](https://github.com/lk-geimfari/mimesis) - Mimesis is a robust data generator for Python that can produce a wide range of fake data in multiple languages.